ChiekoN/yolov3_opencv/README.md

  - First I tried using Non-max suppression using `cv2.dnn.NMSBoxes()`, but the kernel died always when I ran the function.
 So I decided to implement Non-max suppression by myself.
 The algorithm of NMS is taken from the idea that was explained in the [Coursera's Deep Learning Specialization "4.Convolutional Neural Networks"](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning) I had learned.

- - To understand YOLO v3 architecture, the article **"What's new in YOLO v3?"**(https://towardsdatascience.com/yolo-v3-object-detection-53fb7d3bfe6b) was very helpful.
+ - To understand the YOLO v3 architecture, the article **"What's new in YOLO v3?"**(https://towardsdatascience.com/yolo-v3-object-detection-53fb7d3bfe6b) was very helpful.

  - In this program, sometimes the object labels attached to the bounding boxes come out of the image.
 In this case, we can't know the labels and probabilities of the objects detected.
 I would like to address this problem in the future.